 - Who uses your personal information?

-Western Power has established systems and procedures to protect your privacy whenever we collect, use, store or disclose your personal information.
-Security measurements are in place to prevent unauthorised access to website sections where required.
-To this end, regular tests are carried out to ensure that the Western Power website can withstand potential breaches of security.
+Western Power has systems and procedures to protect your privacy whenever we collect, use, store or disclose your personal information.

 When you access our website, we send your computer a cookie that gives you a unique identification number.
 Each time you use our website a different identification number is sent.
-Note that the cookie sent to you from Western Power will reside on your computer for a period of one year.
+The cookie that Western Power sends you will reside on your computer for a period of one year.

 Cookies do not identify you personally or individually, but they do identify your Internet browser type and Internet Service Provider (ISP).